Stevens Pass Uphill Traffic Policy:

 - Areas adjacent to the Resort boundary, including the Nordic Center, receive no snow control, Patrol, or trail maintenance from Stevens Pass, and use is at one’s own risk.
 This includes out of bounds areas accessible from within the Resort boundary.

 - The US Forest Service provides guided snowshoe tours to the public during the season.
 Contact the Skykomish Ranger District for more information.

-- Scenic Rides may be purchased from Guest Relations for a single ride up the Skyline chairlift, conditions permitting.
+- Skiers or snowboarders only may purchase a Scenic Ride from Guest Relations for a single ride up the Skyline chairlift, conditions permitting.
 All walk-on Scenic Riders must download on the chairlift.
 Snowshoers are not permitted on the lifts.